 Thanks for checking out this BBQ Buying Guide.
-If you’re here, you or someone very close to you enjoys cooking out, grilling, smoking meat, or some other form of “live fire cooking.”
+If you’re here, you or someone very close to you enjoys cooking out, grilling, smoking meat, or some other form of “live-fire cooking.”
 That’s awesome!
 Obviously, as the author of a BBQ blog, I love it, too!

-You’ve come to the right place.
 I’ve divided this BBQ buying guide into the following categories:

-- Best Charcoal Grills and BBQ Smokers
+- BBQ Buying Guide for Grills and BBQ Smokers

-- Best Gas Grills and BBQ Smokers
+- BBQ Buying Guide for Gas Grills and BBQ Smokers

-BBQ Buying Guide – Best Bet Charcoal Grills
+BBQ Buying Guide – Best Charcoal Grills

 Key to this BBQ Buying Guide is the idea that learning to control live fire is a skill you really should master.
-Buying a charcoal grill or BBQ smoker is a great choice if you have the space (live in a home vs. say, a condo or apartment) and you really want to learn how to manage a fire for both direct and indirect live fire cooking.
+Buying a charcoal grill or BBQ smoker is a great choice if you have space (live in a home vs. say, a condo or apartment) and you really want to learn how to manage a fire for both direct and indirect live-fire cooking.
 At its base sense, using charcoal grills and BBQ smokers means working with the base elements: smoke, meat, and fire.

 In my time writing this blog, I’ve learned a few things about cooking with charcoal in any sense.
-One, never use lighter fluid (including charcoal briquettes that have it in them) and use all natural lump charcoal whenever possible.
+One, never use lighter fluid (including charcoal briquettes that have it in them) and use all-natural lump charcoal whenever possible.

 Lighting your lump charcoal is a snap if you use a chimney starter.
 Or, you can use paraffin starter cubes.
 My preference is to use the chimney starter.
-If you want to go really crazy and have a large amount of coals to get going – say, for a long 12 hour smoke – you can use a propane torch attachment.
+If you want to go really crazy and have a large amount of coals to get going – say, for a long 12-hour smoke – you can use a propane torch attachment.
 Hey – big fire means big fun, right?

-The standard bearer for best charcoal grills has always and continues to be the Weber Original Kettle 22 inch grill.
+The standard-bearer for best charcoal grills has always and continues to be the Weber Original Kettle 22 inch grill.
 Perfect for direct “hot and fast” grilling for quick seared steaks, burgers, hot dogs, etc. as well as indirect “low and slow” style smoked ribs, pork butts, and brisket.

 You can’t beat the relatively low cost of the Weber original kettle and the durability it provides.
 If you want to learn how to manage fire using a grill that’s going to last you for years to come, I absolutely recommend this grill.